Building Codes Administration

 • Ordinary re-roofing (no sheathing and/or structural members are being repaired or replaced).

-• Ordinary repair such as repairing/replacing drywall or a door.
-Repairs made to any structural element of your home is not considered ordinary repair.
+• Ordinary repairs such as repairing/replacing drywall or a door.
+Repairs made to any structural element of your home are not considered ordinary repairs.
 Replacing any structural element in your home is not considered ordinary repair.
-Please call our office if you are not sure if a permit is required.

-• Note: Above items in bold will require a zoning permit.
+• Note: The above items in bold will require a zoning permit.